Config file version

 #admin:

-# Identity with sysadmin privileges.
+# Identity with `root` or superadmin privileges.

 # Generate a new identity using `minkms identity`